MarcCote/tractconverter/README.txt

 =======

 tractconverter is licensed under the terms of the BSD license.
 Some code included with tractconverter is also licensed under the BSD license.
-Please the LICENSE file in the tractconverter distribution.
+Please see the LICENSE file in the tractconverter distribution.